-The Project is proposed to include the development of up to 120,628 square feet of warehouse use as shown on Exhibit 1-B. For the purposes of analysis, it is assumed that the Project will be developed in a single phase with an Opening Year of 2020.
+The Project proposes development of approximately 96,300 square feet of commercial/retail uses on an approximately 14.8-acre site, as shown on Exhibit 1-B. For the purposes of this analysis, it has been assumed that the Project will be developed with an anticipated Opening Year of 2019.